SCD/Hartree Cake Club at Daresbury

 The people below.

-The Cake Club meets every Thursday morning at 10am in the Laboratory Coffee Lounge (previously fridays).
+The Cake Club meets every Thursday morning at 10am in the Common Room (first floor) of the Hartree Centre building.

 Because we enjoy eating cakes.